 South African universities such as University of Stellenbosch Business School, Nelson Mandela Metropolitan University Business School, Potchefstroom Business School, and more all require either the SHL test or the GMAT as part of the application process.
-Most applicants take the SHL test, so a good score in the test is vital to get a place on an MBA course.
+Most applicants take the SHL test, so a good score on the test is vital to get a place in an MBA course.
 The test will take three hours to complete.
-Although many universities suggest that you only need minimal preparation for the test, our experience with this type of tests backed up by academic study has been that preparation for aptitude tests such as these increases your scores.
-In this article we will discuss each of the subtests in detail.
+Although many universities suggest that you only need minimal preparation for the test, our experience with these types of tests backed up by academic study has been that preparation for aptitude tests such as these increases your scores.
+In this article we will discuss each of the sub-tests in detail.

 Practice the entire range of SHL tests required for SAU MBA programs.

 Gain immediate access to our online SHL-style practice resources, as they appear on selection tests for MBA programs.